 There are many companies where you can rent a campervan or a motorhome rental in Iceland.
 I suggest that you just google it.
 There are several companies that rent big motorhomes in Iceland as well.

 Camping in Iceland – first-hand experiences and practical tips

-In order to help you decide which type of camping in Iceland is right for you, we asked our fellow travelers to share their personal experience with camping in Iceland.
-Below you can find testimonials and advice from people who camped in Iceland in a tent, slept in a car, in a camper van, and also with a big motorhome.
-Find out!
+In order to help you decide which type of camping in Iceland is right for you, we asked our fellow travelers to share their personal experiences with camping in Iceland.

 Camping in Iceland with a tent – first-hand experience

 We asked fellow travelers Katie and Ben, who camped in Iceland to share their first-hand experience with tent camping in Iceland.
 Their sheep story almost sold tent camping to me… Read on!
 Also, on their blog you can read about why they chose tent camping vs campervan for their Iceland trip.